shader-slang/slangpy/kernelfunctions/docs/OverloadsAndCallShapes2.md

 - `myparticle`: element=`Particle`, shape=`[]`
 - `_retval`: element=`float`, shape=`[]`

-Note how the array can be broken down in 2 steps to its core type + combined shape.
+Note how the array can be broken down in 2 steps to its lead element type + full shape.

-Even in the event that the user wishes to provide a nested type to the particle parameter, the struct's fields provide similarly concrete dimensionality and element type.
+Even in the event that the user wishes to provide a nested type for the particle parameter, the struct's fields provide similarly concrete dimensionality and element type.

 So, for a none-generic slang function declaration, really the only ambiguities can be the size of given dimensions.
 Dimensionality and type are always fully resolvable.